Climate Change and Energy

 We start from the understanding that:

-- We won’t reach the 80% target without fundamentally changing the way we use and think about energy.
+- We won’t reach the full decarbonization target without fundamentally changing the way we use and think about energy.
 At the same time, grand scenarios that point to large GHG reductions through 2050 won’t get off the ground without connecting back to the steps governments and businesses can take today, and the changes citizens can make where we live, work, learn, and play.

-All of which makes climate change a complex, urgent problem that will only be solved by smart dialogue and strong advocacy.
+All of which makes climate change a complex, urgent problem that will be solved by smart dialogue and strong advocacy.
 That’s where we think online communities and networking can make an important difference.

 Research and Analysis